Adobe will disable support for authoring with Type 1 fonts by January 2023

 Some products, including Document Cloud applications, will continue to display and work with Type 1 fonts as they have all along.

-Photoshop will end support for Type 1 fonts in 2021, as announced in 2019.
+Photoshop has ended support for Type 1 fonts in October 2021 with the Photoshop 23.0 release.
 See the Photoshop announcement for more information.

 Adobe applications will not recognize the presence of Type 1 fonts, even if you have Type 1 fonts installed in your desktop operating system: